JamesMcCullochDickens/SurrealExps/README.md

 # Training and Inference:
 Run train_rgb.sh, adjusting gpus used with the --gpu_override flag.
 I used 2 gpus with 24 GB of VRAM, and a batch size of 128.
 For single
 GPU training, I recommend a batch size of 64 images and 16-bit mixed precision training.
+I do not evaluate performance on the background class, I assume that the model is input with a cropped/masked image of a person, hence the use of Yolov8 instance segmentation for in the wild inference.

 # Eval Results
 | Model | LR ASPP | DeepLabv3-ResNet50 | DeepLabv3-ResNet101 |